OptMap: Geometric Map Distillation via Submodular Maximization: Related Works

 \subsection{Geometric Maps for Mobile Robots}

 Key performance metrics for geometric maps include the level of detail and coverage area, the complexity of applying map updates (e.g., loop closures), and the level of flexibility or specificity a map has towards serving multiple functions \cite{slam-handbook}.
-Direct geometric maps are generated via the union of point clouds as complete, dense maps which use all collected scans \cite{cai2021ikd, xu2022fast} or as lightweight keyframe maps which contain a subset of selected scans \cite{zhang2014loam, chen2023direct, shan2020lio}.
+For LiDAR mapping, direct geometric maps are generated via the union of point clouds as complete, dense maps which use all collected scans \cite{cai2021ikd, xu2022fast} or as lightweight keyframe maps which contain a subset of selected scans \cite{zhang2014loam, chen2023direct, shan2020lio}.
 Keyframe maps are easily maintained over long-duration missions as they require less memory and can be updated via pose-graph optimization, but complete maps provide a higher degree of detail.
-3D occupancy maps are the most frequently used map type for autonomous planning algorithms \cite{hornung13auro}.
-Their primary advantages are that they have minimal memory requirements, are easily searched, explicitly model free-space, and are readily generated from multiple fused sensors \cite{yue2018hierarchical, yue2019multilevel, garg2020semantics, cai2023occupancy}.
-The downside is that they require computationally expensive ray tracing to generate, and can be slow to update in batches (e.g. after a loop closure).
+3D occupancy grids are the most commonly used map type for autonomous planning algorithms \cite{hornung13auro}.
+Their primary advantages are that they have minimal memory requirements, are easily searched, explicitly model free-space, and are easily generated from multiple fused sensors \cite{yue2018hierarchical, yue2019multilevel, garg2020semantics, cai2023occupancy}.
+The downside is that they require computationally expensive ray tracing to generate, and can be slow to update in batches (e.g., after a loop closure).
 Hierarchical graph-based maps can be memory efficient and carry significant detail \cite{kim2021plgrim}, but are often designed by experts for specific applications and therefore are not well-suited to multiple diverse algorithms.
+A trend for recent online mapping algorithms is to reduce the memory burden of long-duration missions \cite{dong2025lidar, thorne2025submodular}.
+This continued optimization means future maps generated from SLAM may become more sparse and thus less useful for downstream autonomy algorithms.

 \textbf{Learned Point Cloud Global Descriptors} compress dense point clouds into compact vectors where the distance between descriptors encodes the similarity between point clouds.
 While a few model-free LiDAR descriptors exist (e.g., \cite{cop2018delight}), most work in this field has been towards developing neural networks to generate descriptors for global place recognition.
 Notable recent advances in learned point cloud descriptors include the use of transformers to generate yaw-invariant descriptors \cite{ma2022overlaptransformer, arce2023padloc}, and the use of 3D convolutions to enable descriptor generation on sparse point clouds \cite{komorowski2021minkloc3d}.
 In \cite{chen2022overlapnet}, the norm of the difference between descriptors can be used to predict the number of points shared between two point clouds.